California counties await mask, social distancing guidance

 “I think this is early,” Marin County public health officer Dr. Matt Willis said on San Francisco’s KGO-TV.
 “Frankly, the idea of people not covering their faces indoors when they’re gathered together, it’s concerning that there would be ongoing transmission.”

 In California, people who are fully vaccinated do not need to wear a mask outdoors unless at crowded events.
-But they still have to wear a mask indoors outside their own home unless meeting with other vaccinated people.
+But they still have to wear a mask indoors unless meeting with other vaccinated people.
 The state has a number of other rules for businesses and other public places that vary by county based on the prevalence of the virus.

 Newsom said earlier this week that in June residents will not be wearing face coverings except for at large-scale indoor convention events.
 But the next day, he said the state is likely to have “guidelines and mandates” for wearing masks indoors after the state fully reopens.